 My son eats a lot of tofu and I'm always encouraging him to add more legumes to his diet, so I decided on something with chickpeas.
 I had in my mind a recipe from Julie Sahni's cookbook "Classic Indian Cooking" as a starting point and we made our own version.
 I had some dried Mexican chilies that Hugh had brought from his store.
 I've always rehydrated chilies, but Hugh put them in the bottom of a dry pan until they were fragrant, chopped them finely, added a bit of olive oil and then crushed them with a mortar and pestle until they made a paste.
 We had some leftover rice and carrots from the night before and tossed them in as well.
 You could add vegetables such as zucchini or cauliflower as well.
-Here is the full Chickpea Curry recipe.
+Here's a variation on the Curried Chickpea recipe.

 Beans with Tomatoes and Swiss Chard